stevetosak/imaps/README.md

 > [!NOTE]
 > IMaps has been deployed!
-Try it out --> https://imaps.mk
+Try it out -> https://imaps.mk (The site not well suited for mobile yet.)

 # IMaps